twittner/zeromq-haskell/README.md

 As usual for Haskell packages this software is installed best via Cabal (http://www.haskell.org/cabal).
 In addition to GHC it depends on 0MQ of course.
-Please note that by default zeromq-haskell attempts to compile against 0MQ 2.x.
-If instead you want to use 0MQ 3.x, then provide the following flags to Cabal:

-    --flags="-zmq2 zmq3"

 Notes
 -----